ashnarayan13/RiskScoring/README.md

 We use the following links :- http://www.investopedia.com/articles/04/092904.asp Two types - Historical and Variance Covariance Deadline - New Years!
+For VAR, https://www.glynholton.com/notes/var_measure/ explains the entire process part by part.
+We can implement this, but it will take time.

 Resources :